Indiscriminate covers of infinite translation surfaces are innocent, not devious: Introduction

 Two translation surfaces $(S,\alpha)$ and $(S', \alpha')$ are {\em translation equivalent} if there is a homeomorphism $h:S \to S'$ which is a translation in local coordinates.
-The group $\SL(2,\R)$ acts on the collection of all translation surfaces by simultaneous postcomposition with all local charts; see \S \ref{sect:background}.
-We define $\sO(S,\alpha)$ to be the $\SL(2,\R)$ orbit:
+Let $\SL_\pm(2,\R)$ denote the group of $2 \times 2$ real matrices with determinant $\pm 1$.
+The group $\SL_\pm(2,\R)$ acts on the collection of all translation surfaces by simultaneous postcomposition with all local charts; see \S \ref{sect:background}.
+We define $\sO(S,\alpha)$ to be the $\SL_\pm(2,\R)$ orbit:

-The orbit $\sO(S,\alpha)$ is parameterized by a choice of $A \in \SL(2,\R)$ and thus inherits a topology as a topological quotient space.
-This space can be described concretely as the quotient of $\SL(2,\R)$ by a subgroup, namely the surface's {\em Veech group},
+The orbit $\sO(S,\alpha)$ is parameterized by a choice of $A \in \SL_\pm(2,\R)$ and thus inherits a topology as a topological quotient space.
+This space can be described concretely as the quotient of $\SL_\pm(2,\R)$ by a subgroup, namely the surface's {\em Veech group},

-Observe that two surfaces $A_1(S,\alpha)$ and $A_2(S,\alpha)$ with $A_1,A_2 \in \SL(2,\R)$ are translation equivalent if and only if $A_1$ and $A_2$ determine the same left coset (or equivalently, if $A_2^{-1} A_1 \in V(S,\alpha)$).
-Thus, there is a natural identification between $\sO(S,\alpha)$ and the left coset space $\SL(2,\R)/V(S,\alpha)$.
+Observe that two surfaces $A_1(S,\alpha)$ and $A_2(S,\alpha)$ with $A_1,A_2 \in \SL_\pm(2,\R)$ are translation equivalent if and only if $A_1$ and $A_2$ determine the same left coset (or equivalently, if $A_2^{-1} A_1 \in V(S,\alpha)$).
+Thus, there is a natural identification between $\sO(S,\alpha)$ and the left coset space $\SL_\pm(2,\R)/V(S,\alpha)$.
 In particular, this structure allows us to say that the Teichm\"uller trajectory $g^t(S,\alpha)$ is {\em non-divergent in $\sO(S,\alpha)$} if there is a sequence $t_n \to +\infty$ so that $g^{t_n}(S,\alpha)$ converges in $\sO(S,\alpha)$.

-Work of the second author \cite[Theorem 2]{rodrigo:erg} shows that if a finite area translation surface of possibly infinite genus $(S,\alpha)$ has a non-divergent Teichm\"uller trajectory in $\sO(S,\alpha)$, then the translation flow is ergodic on $(S,\alpha)$.
-(It seems reasonable to guess that in fact you get unique ergodicity in this case.
-A class of surfaces and directions for which this statement holds is provided in \cite{Hinf}.
-See Example F.2 and Appendix H of \cite{Hinf}.)
+Work of the second author \cite[Theorem 2]{rodrigo:erg} (in this paper as Corollary \ref{cor:rodrigo ergodicity from Veech group}) shows that if a finite area translation surface of possibly infinite genus $(S,\alpha)$ has a non-divergent Teichm\"uller trajectory in $\sO(S,\alpha)$, then the translation flow is ergodic on $(S,\alpha)$.
+It seems reasonable to conjecture that in fact unique ergodicity holds under these hypotheses: Separate works of the two co-authors each prove results to this effect in special cases; see Example F.2 and Appendix H of \cite{Hinf} and the main result of \cite{trevino:bratMasur}.